CPJKU/madmom/docs/installation.rst

 -------------

-To install the ``madmom`` package, you must have either Python 2.7 or Python 3.3 or newer and the following packages installed:

 To install the ``madmom`` package, you must have either Python 2.7 or Python 3.5 or newer and the following packages installed:

 - `numpy <http://www.numpy.org>`_